tamirgz/reverse-engineering-reference-manual/README.md

   * CMOVcc: conditional execution on the move operation.
 If the condition code's (cc) corresponding flag is set in EFLAGS, the mov instruction will be performed.
 Otherwises, it's just like a NOP instruction
 #
 ## *<p align='center'> x86-64 (4/24/2017) </p>*
 * All addresses and pointers are 64-bit, but virtual addresses must be in canonical form.
-Modern processors only support 48-bit for address space rather than the full 64-bit that is available.
-As a result, bit 47 and bits 48-63 must match otherwise an exception will be raised
+Canonical form means that bit 47 and bits 48-63 must match since modern processors only support 48-bit for address space rather than the full 64-bit that is available.
+If the address is not in canonical form, an exception will be raised
 * 16 general-purpose registers each 64-bits (RAX, RCX, RDX, RBX, RSP, RBP, RSI, RDI, R8, R9, R10, R11, R12, R13, R14, R15)
   + DWORD (32-bit) version can be accessed with a D suffix, WORD (16-bit) with a W suffix, BYTE (8-bit) with a B suffix for registers R8 to R15
   + For registers with alternate names like x86 (e.g. RAX, RCX), size access for register is same as x86.
 For example, 32-bit version of RAX is EAX and the 16-bit version is DX
 * 16 XMM registers, each 128-bit long.
-XMM registers are for SIMD instruction set, which is an extension to the x86-86 architecture.
+XMM registers are for SIMD instruction set, which is an extension to the x86-64 architecture.
 SIMD is for performing the same instruction on multiple data at once and/or for floating point operations
   + Floating point operations were once done using stack-based instruction set that accesses the FPU Register Stack.
 But now, it can be done using SIMD instruction set
-* Supports instruction pointer-relative addressing.
+* Supports instruction pointer-relative addressing on data.
 Unlike x86, referencing data will not use absolute address but rather an offset from RIP
 * Calling conventions: Parameters are passed to registers.
 Additional one are stored on stack
   + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9
   + Linux: first 6 parameters are placed in RDI, RSI, RDX, RCX, R8, and R9
 * In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
 However, in 64-bit code, functions cannot allocate any space in the middle of the function
 * Nonleaf functions are sometimes called frame functions because they require a stack frame.
-All nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
+Since stack space on x86-64 cannot change in the middle of a function,  all nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
 This allows the function being called to save the register parameters (RCX, RDX, R8, and R9) in that space.
 If a function has any local stack variables, it will allocate space for them in addition to the 0x20 bytes
 * Structured exception handling in x64 does not use the stack.
 In 32-bit code, the fs:[0] is used as a pointer to the current exception handler frame, which is stored on the stack so that each function can define its own exception handler
 * Easier in 64-bit code to differentiate between pointers and data values.
 The most common size for storing integers is 32 bits and pointers are always 64 bits
 * RBP is treated like another GPR.
 As a result, local variables are referenced through RSP
 #
 ## *<p align='center'> ARM (4/14/2017) </p>*
-* ARMv7 uses 3 profiles (Application, Real-time, Microcontroller) and model name (Cortex).
+* ARMv7 uses 3 profiles (Application, Real-Time, Microcontroller) and model name (Cortex).
 For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only
 * Thumb-1 is used in ARMv6 and earlier.
 Its instructions are always 2 bytes in size
 * Thumb-2 is used in ARMv7.
 Its instructions can be either 2 bytes or 4 bytes in size.
 4 bytes Thumb instruction has a .W suffix, otherwise it generates a 2 byte Thumb instruction
 * Native ARM instructions are always 4 bytes in size